 Here’s a clip from a Steve Martin interview that makes a great point:

 Bryan Cranston puts this so beautifully a slightly different way:

 I think they both nail it: Your job as an actor is to create something that is honest, authentic, fantastic and irresistible.
-You do your best at that and then you walk away.
+To do this is your unique power.
+You do your best and then you walk away.
 That’s it.

-You’re not there to get approval or just book a gig.
+You’re not there to ingratiate, to get approval or just book a gig.
 You are there to create something compelling, surprising, uniquely fantastic and give it to them.
+You are only there to solve their puzzle for them.
 You are there to give, not to take.

-Some understandably say they “just want to get an agent” or “book a gig” but this isn’t really aiming at the true bullseye.
+Some actors understandably say they just want to “get an agent” or “book a gig,” but this isn’t really aiming at the true bullseye.

 A more powerful framing of the goal is to create something so good that they have no choice but to hire (or sign) you.
 Your focus isn’t ultimately getting the job or the money, let alone approval.
 Your goal is creating good work.
 This is your power and your gift.

 To see auditioning this way is a profound paradigm shift away from the typical scrambling actor’s mindset which is driven by needy conformity, obedience and people pleasing.